moiph/ub3r-b0t-docs/articles/commands.md

 Additionally, you can allow others to lookup your weather via `set public`.
 To restrict, use `set private`.
 Or to clear your location entirely, use `clear` or `remove`

+Setting your weather location will additionally set your timezone, used for time lookup and for reminders (see [timer](#timer) )

 Aliases: `w` `sw` `fw` `nw`